City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 Dear White Women: Let’s Get (Un)comfortable Talking About Racism

 Sara Blanchard and Misasha Suzuki Graham, out now

-Contextualizing racism throughout American history in targeted chapters to listen, learn, and act.
+The authors aim to contextualize racism throughout American history in targeted chapters that encourage readers to listen, learn, and act.

 Trice Hickman, out now